sekika/swrcfit/README.md

 wget http://seki.webmasters.gr.jp/swrc/install.txt; sh install.txt
 ```

-Check if swrcfit is properly installed by `swrcfit swrc.txt`.
+Check if swrcfit is properly installed by `swrcfit swrc.txt` in the directory of the downloaded archive.

 ## Preparation of data file